OrangeRevolt/Pixel/README.md

 * (Wheel up/down, or, wheel left/right ) to scroll canvas.

+* (Wheel middle held) to scroll canvas all directions.

 * (Mouse Click left) for primary color.

 * (Mouse Click right) for secondary color.